chiarabuoncuore/abremipainters/challenges.md

 ## 1. Generating accurate SPARQL Queries

 ### Challenge:
 Writing **accurate SPARQL queries** for platforms like <a href="https://www.wikidata.org/wiki/Wikidata:Main_Page">Wikidata</a> can be challenging, especially for beginners.
 The complexity originates from understanding the structure of RDF data, knowing the variety of prefixes used and the way relationships between entities are modeled.
 Even simple questions can require nested patterns filtered with functions like <code class="language-plaintext highlighter-rouge">FILTER</code>, <code class="language-plaintext highlighter-rouge">OPTIONAL</code>, or <code class="language-plaintext highlighter-rouge">UNION</code>.
-A small error in syntax or logic can result in no results or misleading ones.
+A small error in syntax or logic can result in no results or incorrect and misleading ones.

 ### Solution:
 In order to identify gaps on Wikidata, we needed to carefully consider which meaningful queries would be most relevant and informative for each specific task.
 This process helped ensure that we incorporated all the necessary keywords for the project.